shuklaayush/api/README.md

 `api.covid19india.org/raw_data3.json` (Data till EoD May 09th)<br>
 `api.covid19india.org/raw_data4.json` (Data till EoD May 23rd)<br>
 `api.covid19india.org/raw_data5.json` (Data till EoD Jun 04th)<br>
+`api.covid19india.org/raw_data6.json` (Data till EoD Jun 19th)<br>
-`api.covid19india.org/raw_data6.json` (Live 🚀)<br>
+`api.covid19india.org/raw_data7.json` (Live 🚀)<br>

 Also, there are some structural differences from the release of raw_data3.json onwards.
 When a new report/bulletin is released from a state regarding confirmed cases:

 1. If patient level information is available (from several states like KA,KL,BH etc.), that is captured.
 2. If only district-wise information is available, one row is entered for each district, and "numcases" field mentions the number of cases in that district.
-3. If only state-wise information is available, one row is added added for the entire state (DL 👀)
+3. If only state-wise information is available, one row is added added for the entire state
-4. Recoveries and Deceased information is also available through raw_data3.json now.
+4. Recoveries and Deceased is also present in raw_data.
 Use the "Current Status" field to extract that information.

 All other aggregate APIs retain the same behaviour.
 CSV files for the same are also available through `api.covid19india.org/csv/latest/raw_data{n}.csv`